‘Mean girls’ and heels: Transcripts shed light on Cuomo saga | Times Leader

 Several former employees testified in detail about Cuomo and other men on his staff speaking in a demeaning and disparaging way about women.

-Brittany Commisso, at the executive mansion last year, said the governor would look her up and down and once asked whether she ever had sex with anyone .
+Brittany Commisso, the aide who said Cuomo groped her at the executive mansion last year, said the governor would look her up and down and once asked whether she ever had sex with anyone other than her husband.

 “He would make comments about if I wore a particular thing, how thin I looked,” Commisso said.
 “That I looked good for my age and being a mother.”